 Anthony Sanchez ('07)

 Anthony is retained by SPIRE as a special consultant on various projects, having previously served as its Member Services Coordinator since 2016; currently, Anthony is the Head of Operations for Checkbook.io, a financial technology startup in Silicon Valley.
 His experiences span politics, technology, and butchery.
 After graduating from Stanford, Anthony spent a year in Sacramento in the prestigious Capitol Fellows Program under then Senator S. Joseph Simitian and ultimately landed in Berkeley politics under now Mayor Jesse Arreguin.
 He worked on a host of issues, including good government, business development, and local land use.
-In one case, he developed the innovative concept of using a preemptive zoning overlay to halt USPS' sale of an historic Post Office for private use, becoming the first municipality to successfully do so.
+In one case, he originated and co-developed the innovative concept of using a preemptive zoning overlay to halt USPS' sale of an historic Post Office for private use, becoming the first municipality to successfully do so.
 And while many liken the legislative process to sausage-making, as a former summertime and seasonal butcher at Oakland's famous Ver Brugge's Seafood and Meats, he can attest to the fact that actual sausage-making is far more appetizing.

 Elizabeth Youngblood ('91)